Tom Pryce: Death

-Tom Pryce began his final race weekend, the 1977 South African Grand Prix at Kyalami, by setting the fastest time in the Wednesday practice session, held in wet weather.
+Pryce began his final race weekend, the 1977 South African Grand Prix at Kyalami, by setting the fastest time in the Wednesday practice session, held in wet weather.
 Pryce posted a time of 1:31.57, with the eventual 1977 champion Niki Lauda one second slower.
 The weather dried up prior to the Thursday session, and he slipped back down the grid to fifteenth place, almost two seconds slower than James Hunt's pole position time.

 Pryce made a poor start to the Grand Prix in his DN8 and by the end of the first lap was in last place.
 Pryce started to climb back up the field during the next couple of laps, overtaking Brett Lunger and teammate Renzo Zorzi on lap two, and Alex Ribeiro and Boy Hayje the following lap.
 By lap 18 Pryce had moved from 22nd to 13th place.

 The pit straight after The Kink is where Pryce collided with Jansen van Vuuren, and Crowthorne Corner is where Pryce's and Jacques Laffite's cars collided, with Pryce already dead.

 On lap 22, Zorzi pulled off to the left side of the main straight, just after the brow of a hill and a bridge over the track.
 He was having problems with his fuel metering unit, and fuel was pumping directly onto the engine, which then caught fire.
 Zorzi did not immediately get out of his car as he could not disconnect the oxygen pipe from his helmet.
 (Note: Oxygen pipes were used to prevent drivers being suffocated if they were trapped in the car in a fire.)

 The situation caused two marshals from the pit wall on the opposite side of the track to intervene.
 The first marshal to cross the track was a 25-year-old panel beater named Bill, and the second was 19-year-old Frederik "Frikkie" Jansen van Vuuren, who was carrying a 40 lb fire extinguisher.
 George Witt, the chief pit marshal for the race, said that the policy of the circuit was that in cases of fire, two marshals must attend and a further two act as back-up in case the first pair's extinguishers were not effective enough.
 Witt also recalled that both marshals crossed the track without prior permission.
 The former narrowly made it across the track, but the latter did not.
 As the two men started to run across the track, the cars driven by Hans-Joachim Stuck and Pryce came over the brow of a rise in the track.

 "As we got to the top I suddenly sensed this marshal running across the track from my right, carrying an extinguisher.
 I took a big chance and I don't know how I got away with it.
 There was no time, I just reacted on pure instinct."